 In terms of filing fees, these amounts can change.
 It’s best to check the Secretary of State’s fee schedule for the most current filing fees.

-This depends on how long it takes to complete each step of the dissolution process.
+This depends on how long it takes to complete each step of the LLC dissolution process.

 In terms of processing the dissolution documents, online filing takes four days.
 The processing time for all other filing methods varies based on the Secretary of State’s workload at the time.